mozilla/crlite/README.md

 [`test-via-docker.sh`](https://github.com/mozilla/crlite/tree/main/test-via-docker.sh) executes a complete "run", syncing with CT and producing a filter.
 It's configured using a series of environment variables.

-Note that since all data is stored in Redis, a robust backup for the Redis information is warranted to avoid expensive resynchronization.

 ### Starting the Local Dependencies

 Redis can be provided in a variety of ways, easiest is probably the Redis docker distribution.
 For whatever reason, I have the